Definitions of ‘currently smoking’, ‘ex-smoking’ and ‘never smoked’, and how to code these terms in patient records

-‘Current smoker’ is someone who has smoked greater than 100 cigarettes (including hand rolled cigarettes, cigars, cigarillos etc) in their lifetime and has smoked in the last 28 days.
+‘Currently smoking’ refers to someone who has smoked more than 100 cigarettes (including hand rolled cigarettes, cigars, cigarillos etc) in their lifetime and has smoked in the last 28 days.

 Note that this definition may underestimate the prevalence of smoking in young people, and smoking status should be checked regularly in those aged under 30.

-*Statistically, the risk of relapse reduces dramatically after 12 months – for that reason, it has also become common for clinicians helping patients to quit to distinguish between an ‘Ex-smoker<12 months’ and an ‘Ex-smoker>12 months’.
+Statistically, the risk of relapse reduces dramatically after 12 months.
+For this reason, it is common for clinicians helping patients to quit to distinguish between ex-smoking less than 12 months and ex-smoking more than 12 months.

-‘Never smoker’ is someone who has not smoked greater than 100 cigarettes in their lifetime and does not currently smoke.
+‘Never smoked’ is someone who has not smoked more than 100 cigarettes in their lifetime and does not currently smoke.

 People who smoke may respond in all kind of ways when asked if they smoke.
 Occasional smoking might mean once a week, in which case they would be defined as current smokers (assuming they have smoked more than 100 cigarettes in their lifetime).